soenia/mlops_hatespeech/reports/README.md

 > **code.
 What did you fill out?
 Did you deviate from the template in some way?**
 >
 > Recommended answer length: 100-200 words
->
-> Example:
-> *From the cookiecutter template we have filled out the ... , ... and ... folder.
-We have removed the ... folder*
-> *because we did not use any ... in our project.
-We have added an ... folder that contains ... for running our*
-> *experiments.*
->
-> Answer:

-From the cookiecutter template we have filled out the `src`, `reports`, and `tests` folder.
+From the cookiecutter template we have filled out the `src`, `reports`, `data` and `tests` folder.
 We have removed the `docs` folder and the `notebooks` folder because we did not use any documentation or notebooks in our project.
+We also added a `cloud` folder, which contains yaml files with cloudbuild configurations and vertex AI configurations.
+The most relevant deviation from the template is that we have added a `logs` folder that contains trained model checkpoints and evaluation results.

 ### Question 6